Why Practice Etudes?

 Rodolphe Kreutzer (1766–1831)

 Kreutzer was an important figure in the French violin school.
-As a composer, he has written violin concertos and French operas.
+As a composer, he has written some violin concertos and French operas.
 His 42 etudes or caprices represent an indispensable part of pedagogy materials for the violin.
-It is used by many students in major conservatories across the world and even professional violinists practice it regularly to maintain their skill.
+Students use it in major conservatories across the world, and professional violinists practice it regularly.

 Pierre Rode (1774–1830)

 Rode was a student of Viotti, and like Kreutzer, he was an important figure in the French violin school.
 He composed thirteen violin concertos and a handful of chamber music on top of his 24 Caprices.

 These caprices not only serve as etudes for the advanced violinists, but they are also highly impressive concert pieces.
 It is common to find them as part of the requirements for auditions or competitions.